 Essentially hue is where a colour lies on this spectrum.
 As far as skin tones are concerned the spectrum is MAGENTA-RED-ORANGE-YELLOW-GREEN (rainbows follow the same spectrum).
 Orange is generally considered typical skin colour but the factors mentioned previously can shift the hue towards magenta/red or yellow/green.

 Getting correct skin tones is one of the most important elements of colour correction and the colour chart is designed to help achieve a natural look.

 The images taken of the colour chart are imported into a program called Davinci Resolve.
 Resolve’s is an editing programme and includes software that allows you to analyse the colour chart from the podcast shoot.
-It then recognises inaccuracies in the colour chart, corrects them, and applies the changes to the all the footage.
+It then recognises inaccuracies in the colour chart, corrects them, and applies the changes to the footage.
 This is repeated for footage from each of the three cameras and the colours will match PERFECTLY… well almost.

 It takes a few tweaks to the hue and a few other adjustments to match the footage from the various cameras.

 At this stage the footage from all the cameras matched.
 However, all three cameras appeared to be presenting skin tones that were a little too red/magenta.